Fundamentals of Perpetual Futures: Introduction

+Perpetuals are derivatives that allow investors to speculate on or hedge against cryptocurrency price fluctuations using high leverage, without needing to acquire the cryptocurrencies or to roll them over.
+Like traditional fixed-maturity futures, at initiation, a long and short counterparty agree on an initial futures price without exchanging any money, other than posting margin with the exchange.
+Both parties can enter or exit the contract at any time, with profits or losses continuously calculated and allocated to each side's margin account based on prevailing market prices.

+Unlike fixed-maturity futures, perpetuals do not expire.
+This feature enhances the liquidity of the contract, as there is no staggering of contracts with different maturities traded on the exchange, and only a single perpetual futures contract per underlying asset is listed.
+Moreover, this instrument does not require market participants to roll over their futures positions and is traded 24/7.

-Unlike fixed-maturity futures, perpetuals are not guaranteed to converge to the spot price of their underlying asset at any time, and familiar no-arbitrage prices for perpetuals are not available.
-To keep the gap between perpetual futures and spot prices small, long position holders periodically pay short position holders a ``funding rate'' proportional to this gap to incentivize trades that tend to narrow it.
-For example, when the futures price substantially exceeds the spot price, arbitrageurs who borrow cash to long the spot and simultaneously short the futures would collect the funding rate.
+Because they have no set expiration date, perpetuals are not guaranteed to converge to the spot price of their underlying asset at any given time, and the usual no-arbitrage prices for perpetuals are not applicable without additional restrictions.
+To minimize the gap between perpetual futures and spot prices, long position holders periodically pay short position holders a 'funding rate' proportional to this gap to incentivize trades that narrow it.
+For example, when the futures price exceeds the spot price, arbitrageurs who borrow cash to long the spot and simultaneously short the futures would receive the funding rate.
 Their trades would tend to increase the spot price and decrease the futures price.
-A narrow gap means that perpetual futures provide effective exposure to variation in the spot price of the underlying asset to hedging and speculating investors.
-Empirically, the funding rate is typically paid every eight hours with the value approximately equal to an average of futures-spot spread over the preceding eight hours.
-Note that the strategy just sketched, commonly referred to as ``funding rate arbitrage'', is not without risk even if one ignores margin requirements and trading costs, simply because there is no obvious maturity date at which the trade would be unwound at a profit.
+A narrow gap means that perpetual futures offer effective exposure to variation in the spot price of the underlying asset to hedging and speculating investors.
+Typically, the funding rate is paid every eight hours and approximately equals the average futures-spot spread over the preceding eight hours.
+Note that the strategy just sketched, commonly referred to as 'funding rate arbitrage,' is not risk-free even disregarding margin requirements and trading costs, simply because there is no predetermined expiration date when the trade would be unwound at a profit.